ehrpg/rules/docs/vesselcombat.md

 In space distances can be very vast between vessel.
 The difficulty to hit another vessel over longer distances is defined by the overall distance and the speed of the vessel.
-Vessels that are outside of the effective range of a weapon can't be hit with this specific weapon, as the traveltime of the projectile would require to much time, making it very easy for the other vessel to dodge the onconming threat.
+Vessels that are outside of the effective range of a weapon can't be hit with this specific weapon, as the travel time of the projectile would require to much time, making it very easy for the other vessel to dodge the oncoming threat.
 The attacker uses his heavy weapons skill for attacking an enemy.
 If the attacker is the pilot (for example of a one-man fighter craft), he can use either the heavy weapons skill or the piloting skill, which ever is higher.